Difference Between Above the line vs Below the line

 Let’s look at the top 6 Comparison between Above the Line vs Below the Line

 |Who is it for?||Mass market||Specific target customer|

 |What are the ways?||TV, Radio, Printing||Out of home(OOH), Digital marketing, sales and promotions|

 |Adopted by||Large companies||Large as well as medium and small companies|

 |Investment required||Investment is huge in ATL||The investment required is low as compared to ATL|

 |Leads measure||Leads are hard to track||Leads can be measured (especially in one to one communication)|

-This has been a guide to Above the line vs Below the line.
-Here we also discuss the Above the line vs Below the line key differences with infographics and comparison table.
+This has been a guide to Above the line vs below the line.
+Here we also discuss the Above line vs Below the line key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –